DirtyHairy/r77-firmware-ng/README.md

 # Build

-Presuming that all dependencies (including the toolchain) have been installed, the build is executed via `make`.
+Presuming that all dependencies (including the toolchain) have been installed, the build is executed via `make RELEASE=1` (for a release build) or `make` (for a development build).
 You'll find the result of the build in the `out` directory (or in the directory pointed to by the `OUTDIR` environment variable).

+## Release vs. development build

+In order to do a release build, invoke `make RELEASE=1`.
+In contrast to an "ordinary" development build, a release build will perform additional profiling and optimization on Stella.
+For this, `qemu-arm` has to be installed on the system.

 # Settings